liferay-design/liferay.design/src/markdown/articles/2018/designing-multicultural-animations.md

 ## 6. The result

-As an outcome of all this study and design process we created three animated illustrations for our empty states.
+As an outcome of all this study and design process we created three animated illustrations for our empty state.

 ![no results](/images/articles/mpa-the-result.gif)
 _A telescope looking into the sky for the empty search/filter action when there are not results._